Storm Keating

-Sharyn Storm Keating (née Uechtritz; born 27 October 1981) is an Australian fashion designer, brand ambassador, television director and producer, now based in London.
+Storm Uechtritz Keating (née Uechtritz; born 27 October 1982) is an Australian brand ambassador, television producer/ director, media personality and business woman.
 She has worked on a number of Australian and British television programmes such as The Apprentice Australia, Masterchef Australia, The X Factor, The Voice Australia, and The Voice UK.
-She is the wife of singer Ronan Keating.

 Early life and education

 Sharyn Storm Uechtritz was born in Childers, Queensland, Australia, the daughter of Gordon Charles Uechtritz, a cattleman, and Debra Lynn (née Hastings), also known as Sharni Ra'harni, a business consultant, healer and Reiki practitioner.
 Keating's birth name was Sharyn Storm Uechtritz.
-Her parents loved the name "Storm" used in one of Wilbur Smith's novels, and decided to give her the name; concerned that, because of her name, she might be made fun of later on in her life, they added the name Sharyn.
+Her parents loved the name "Storm", used in one of Wilbur Smith's novels, and gave her this first name.
+Concerned she may be made fun of later on in life, they added the name Sharyn.

 Keating grew up in a small village in Papua New Guinea, before her family relocated to a cattle property in Australia in 1988.
 Keating has three older brothers.

 After school, she attended the University of Queensland (Australia) for three years; she subsequently received an international exchange scholarship to study at University of California, Los Angeles in 2003, for the final year of her degree education.

 Career

 During her time at the University of California Los Angeles, Keating completed an internship at HBO in the Original Programming Department under Chris Albrecht.
 It was upon her return to Australia that Keating began her career in television production at Channel Nine in Sydney.

 In 2009, she worked on the production of the Australian version of NBC's The Apprentice.
 From 2010–2012, Keating went on to work with popular formats including The X Factor, Masterchef and The Voice.
 In 2012, she relocated to London where she became the producer-director of The Voice UK.

 Keating collaborated on a range of boots with legendary Italian bootmaker, Stivaleria Cavallin.
 Called the 'Storm Boots', these were launched in February 2015 at the Burberry show during London Fashion Week.
-In October 2015, Keating was announced as Ambassador for Positive Luxury, a London-based company which globally awards luxury brands with an interactive Trust Mark for meeting sustainability and ethical business criteria.
+In October 2015, Keating was announced as Brand Ambassador for Positive Luxury, a London-based company which globally awards luxury brands with an interactive Trust Mark for meeting sustainability and ethical business criteria.

 Keating had a fashion and lifestyle blog for a while in 2016/2017.